 If any of the following occur you should report this immediately to another colleague and to the DSL, and complete a Record of Concern form.
 The DSL / DSO will decide what action should be taken, including informing the parents or carers.
+See flow chart for raising concerns about a child.

-- If you accidentally hurt a vulnerable adult. - If they seem distressed in any manner. - If a vulnerable adult appears to be sexually aroused by your actions. - If a vulnerable adult misunderstands or misinterprets something you have done. - If you suspect a vulnerable adult in your care has suffered abuse or neglect - If a vulnerable adult in your care discloses information to you that suggests they have suffered abuse or neglect.
+- If you accidentally hurt a child. - If they seem distressed in any manner. - If a child appears to be sexually aroused by your actions. - If a child misunderstands or misinterprets something you have done. - If you suspect a child in your care has suffered abuse or neglect - If a child in your care discloses information to you that suggests they have suffered abuse or neglect.

-2.2 Categories of abuse
+2.2 Categories of Abuse

 It is not the responsibility of anyone working in Lighthouse to decide whether or not abuse has taken place.
 However there is a responsibility to act on any concerns through contact with the appropriate authorities.
 The following describes the categories of abuse.
-Further guidance on definitions of harm.
-The Care Act recognises 10 categories of abuse that may be experienced by adults: https://www.anncrafttrust.org/resources/types-of-harm/